atimadanoglu/atimadanoglu/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Atakan, and I am an Android Developer intern at Kariyer.net.
+My name is Atakan, and I am an Android Developer at <a href="https://kariyer.net">Kariyer.net</a>.
 I am passionate about Android development and enjoy coding with Java and Kotlin.
-Currently, I am working on developing a notebook app that is available on the Google Play Store.
-I have learned a lot from this project and am continually refining my skills to improve it further.
+Currently, I am dedicated to improving my skills and knowledge in Jetpack Compose.

 - 🔭 I’m currently working on <a href="https://github.com/atimadanoglu/NotesApplication">My Notes app</a>
 - 🌱 I’m currently improving my skills in Jetpack Compose